ztfo/mo/FEATURE_PLANS.md

 # Feature Plans

-This document automatically logs feature descriptions, AI-generated tasks, and periodic updates for the Migo-Build project.
+This document automatically logs feature descriptions, AI-generated tasks, and periodic updates for the Mo project.

 ## Recent Features